lionelvoirol/demo_array_job_slurm/README.md

 └── report
 ```

-Make sure you are root and launch the array job with
+Make sure you are root ($HOME) and launch the array job with

 ```bash
 ./demo_array_job_slurm/launch_all_demo_array_job_slurm.sh